acanimal/acanimal.github.io/_posts/2017-08-13-using-cluster-module-with-http-servers.md

 - tip
 ---

-*TL;DR* The [cluster](https://nodejs.org/api/cluster.html) module allow us improve performance of our application in multicore CPU systems.
+The [cluster](https://nodejs.org/api/cluster.html) module allow us improve performance of our application in multicore CPU systems.
 This is specially important no matter if working on an APIs or an, i.e. ExpressJS based, web servers, what we desire is to take advantage of all the CPUs on each machine our NodeJS application is running.

 The cluster module allow us to load balance the incoming request among a set of worker processes and, because of this, improving the throughput of our application.